 - Buttermilk: The perfect tangy ingredient to add tons of flavor to your batter.

 - Eggs: Crucial for helping form the crispy coating to your fried pickles.

-- Dill Pickle Chips: The star of the show here!
-Be sure to pat dry to ensure they don’t get soggy.
+- Dill pickle slices or chips: The star of the show here!
+Be sure to pat dry to ensure they don't get soggy.

-- Working in batches, carefully add the breaded pickles and cook for about 1 minute per side or until golden brown.
+Working in batches, carefully add the breaded pickles to the hot oil and cook for about 1 minute per side or until golden brown.

 I can't imagine anyone having leftovers!
 But they will be best stored in an airtight container lined with paper towels to catch any extra oil and prevent them from getting soggy.